Family of Pope Leo XIV: Maternal family

-Leo XIV's maternal grandparents were the Hispaniola-born mixed-race Joseph Martínez (1864–1926), and the New Orleans–born Louise Baquié (also rendered Baquiex; 1868–1945), a mixed-race Black Creole.
+Leo XIV's maternal grandparents were the Hispaniola-born mixed-race Joseph Martínez (1864–1926), and the New Orleans-born Louise Baquié (also rendered Baquiex; 1868–1945), a mixed-race Black Creole.
 Joseph was born to Jacques and Marie Martínez in Santo Domingo, Dominican Republic (then under Spanish occupation).
 Jacques and Marie were registered on the 1910 United States census as Maltese and Spanish respectively; however, they may have done so to pass as white.
 Louise was born to Ferdinand Baquié and Eugénie Grambois in New Orleans.
 Joseph and Louise married on September 17, 1887, at Our Lady of the Sacred Heart in New Orleans.

 In census documents, Joseph and Louise are variably described as Black or mulatto (mixed-race, of African and European heritage).
 In the 1900 United States census, when they lived in New Orleans, they are listed as Black.
 However, in the 1920 United States census after they had moved to Chicago, they are listed as white.
 Genealogist Chris Smothers speculated that such a change may have been a "survival strategy" if they passed as white.

 Joseph and Louise had six daughters: Irma, Marguerite, Lydia, Mildred, Ethel, Louise, and Hilda.
 Louise and Hilda would become religious sisters and take the names Sister Mary Sulpice Martinez, R.S.M. and Sister Mary Amarita B.V.M., respectively.
 Sister Mary Amarita, born November 26, 1906, took her first vows on August 15, 1928, and served as a music teacher in Iowa, Oregon, and Illinois before her 1945 death.
 Sister Mary Sulpice died in 1999.

 Joseph and Louise owned a home in New Orleans's 7th Ward, which was later demolished to construct a highway bypass.
 Some time between 1910 and 1912, the family moved to Chicago.
-Louise died in November 1945.

 Earlier ancestors

 Ferdinand David Baquié, Leo XIV's great-grandfather, was born in New Orleans on October 10, 1837.
 He married Eugénie Grambois on September 19, 1864.
 Ferdinand's mother was Céleste Lemelle, the daughter of Louis Lemelle and Céleste Olimpie Grandpres, who were married in Opelousas, Louisiana, in 1798, and were classified as quadroons, having one-fourth either African or Native American ancestry.
+Ancestors included both slaves and slave owners.

-Céleste Olimpie Grandpres was a daughter of Charles Louis Boucher de Grandpre and great-great-granddaughter of Pierre Boucher.
+Céleste Olimpie Grandpres was a daughter of Charles Louis Boucher de Grand Pré and great-great-granddaughter of Pierre Boucher.
 Charles's father and Céleste's grandfather was Louis Boucher de Grandpré, born in 1695 in Trois-Rivières, Quebec.
 It is through Grandpré that Leo XIV is related to "numerous" distant cousins with French Canadian ancestry, "including Pierre and Justin Trudeau, Angelina Jolie, Hillary Clinton, Justin Bieber, Jack Kerouac and Madonna."

 Louisiana newspaper Avoyelles Journal proposed a theory according to which his great-grandfather Jacques Martínez was the son of Giacomo (Jacques) Martino (1806–1852), an Italian immigrant from Sanremo, Liguria (at the time in the First French Empire), and Marguerite Cadeneth (1799–1870), a Creole from East Feliciana Parish, Louisiana.
 The family name would have changed from Martino to Martínez in New Orleans.